Registration

 No. Otterbein has many people who want to help you succeed.
 Your advisor is your official guide when it comes to academic planning, but you can also seek advice and guidance from other faculty in your department or from whom you’ve taken classes, and staff from various departments on campus.
 Student Success and Career Development can be a great starting point for any questions or concerns.

-Dual Enrollment/College Credit Plus/Advanced Placement (AP)/International Baccalaureate (IB)
+Dual Enrollment/College Credit Plus

 Contact Us